ABOUT

-The Sunnd Health and Wellbeing programme aims to facilitate opportunities for the community and to support all to have a high quality of life by remaining active, healthy, safe, and included.
+Our Sunnd Health & Wellbeing programme aims to provide opportunities for the community and to support all to have a high quality of life, by remaining active, healthy, safe and included.
 The initiative began in the spring of 2018 as a pilot scheme for individuals over the age of 60 in partnership with the local ‘Young at Heart’ club.
-It has since opened up to all members of the community and we offer events, workshops and classes in everything from aerobics, football and first aid training to sewing and cooking demonstrations.
+It has since opened up to all members of the community.

 Book here